 You are here

-The Schools of Choice Office works to inform boards, districts, schools and individuals about process of applying to be an innovation school or zone.
+The CDE Schools of Choice Unit works to inform boards, districts, schools and individuals about process of applying to be an innovation school or zone.
 The office also monitors the performance of innovation schools and produces an annual report for the legislature.